-You will need to submit your final application online for PM Scholarships at the same timing as outlined by HPSNZ (5pm, 30 Nov.
-2018).
-However, you will need to send us your draft application by 20 November using the draft application template.
+You will need to submit your final application online for PM Scholarships at the same timing as outlined by HPSNZ (5pm, 27 Nov.
+2023).

 If you are applying for a PM Scholarship this year please carefully follow the instructions below;

-- Read the HPSNZ Application Memo and follow the process outlined
+- Read the HPSNZ PM Scholarship Guide 2022-24and follow the process outlined

 - Read the PM Scholarship information on the HPSNZ website thoroughly to understand the programme and eligibility.

-- You need to make sure Yachting New Zealand has a copy of your plan in detail through to 2019 and an overview to 2020 using the planning template.
-Send the plan to Yachting New Zealand HP Programme Manager.
-If you need to discuss your plan, contact your coach, the YNZ talent development manager or high performance director.
+- You need to make sure Yachting New Zealand has a copy of your plan in detail through to 2024 using the planning template (online or the excel version).
+Send the plan to Yachting New Zealand HP Programme Manager (HPPM).
+If you need to discuss your plan, contact your coach, the YNZ talent development manager (TDM) or high performance director (HPD).

-- Arrange a time with your life advisor (Vicki Hudson) to look into managing study plans etc.
+- Arrange a time with your Performance Life Coach (Vicki Hudson) to look into managing study plans etc.

 - See the timeline summary below from HPSNZ